SS Antilles (1906): Destruction

 The majority, 118 survivors, were rescued by Alcedo with 50 rescued by Corsair.
 Among the fifty persons rescued by Corsair was then Brigadier General William Sharp McNair who had been ordered to return to take command of 151st Field Artillery Brigade.
 A total of 67 people died in the sinking.
-The loss of life was the first case in the war involving a large number of American casualties.
+The loss of life was the first case in the war involving a large number of US casualties.